Diffuse galaxy cluster emission at 168 MHz within the Murchison Widefield Array Epoch of Reionization 0-hour field: The search for diffuse cluster emission

+The software that generated the EoR0 field at the time did not calculate a correct synthesized beam for the restored, stacked image.
+As a result, the integrated flux densities \corrs{measured directly from the image are incorrect}.
+We find that the integrated flux density measurements of the EoR0 field differed by a systematic factor of approximately 30\% when compared to the nearly equivalent 162--170~MHz band in the GLEAM survey which is tied to the Baars flux scale \citep{bgpw77}.

-To scale the integrated flux densities in the EoR0 field we choose six reasonably bright (2--6 \si{\jansky}) unresolved sources, exhibiting no side-lobe structure and no blending with nearby sources.
-Fig. \ref{fig:flux_calibration} shows the six calibrators with predicted 168 \si{\mega\hertz} flux density against measured flux density.
-From the resultant fit we find a factor $0.69 \pm 0.05$ to be used for calibration of measured integrated flux densities, and this calibration is used through the remainder of this paper.
-We note that the synthesized beam of the 162-170 \si{\mega\hertz} GLEAM image would be nearly identical to that expected of the EoR0 field.
+To scale the integrated flux densities in the EoR0 field we choose six reasonably bright ($>2$~Jy) unresolved sources, exhibiting no side-lobe structure and no blending with nearby sources.
+From a linear fit between the GLEAM 162--170~MHz and EoR0 168~MHz flux densities we find a factor $0.69 \pm 0.05$ to be used for calibration of measured integrated flux densities (i.e., $S_{168,\text{corrected}} = 0.69 \times S_{168}$), and this calibration is used through the remainder of this paper.

-Flux densities of sources are either calculated by purpose-built \textsc{python} code or simply using \textsc{aegean} if sources are blended, as the aforementioned \textsc{python} code does not fit sources, and assumes each source is discrete.
+Flux densities of extended sources are either calculated by purpose-built \texttt{fluxtools.py} \footnote{\url{https://gist.github.com/Sunmish/198ef88e1815d9ba66c0f3ef3b18f74c}} code or by using \texttt{aegean} if sources are blended, as the aforementioned \texttt{python} code does not fit sources, and assumes each source is discrete.
 Both methods measure the source flux densities down to the 2.6$\sigma_{\mathrm{rms}}$ level so as to include as much real contribution from the faint sources as possible \citep[e.g.][but see also \citealt{blobcat}]{ksc+17}.
-We do not use \textsc{aegean} for all sources as \textsc{aegean} is intended as a point-source--finder, and will give the best results measuring such sources.
-Each flux measurement has an uncertainty, $\sigma_{S_\nu}$, calculated as where $N_{\mathrm{beam}}$ is the number of beams crossing the extended source.
-The first term in Eq. \ref{eq:flux_unc} is an additional uncertainty added due to flux density scaling in the EoR0 field as described in Section 4.1 of \citet{oth+16}, the second term is the additional uncertainty in rescaling the integrated flux density measurements, and the third term is a standard error given to flux density measurements of extended sources.
+We do not use \texttt{aegean} for all sources as \texttt{aegean} is intended as a point-source--finder, and will give the best results measuring such sources.
+Each flux measurement has an uncertainty, $\sigma_{S_\nu}$, calculated as\corrs{ }

+where $N_{\mathrm{beam}}$ is the number of beams crossing the extended source, \corrs{$\sigma_\text{scale} = 5\%$---the flux scale error as described in Section 4.1 of \citet{oth+16}, and $\sigma_\text{rescale} = 5\%$ for the additional uncertainty in rescaling the integrated flux density measurements.
+The last term is the standard error given to flux density measurements of extended sources.}